avocado-framework-tests/avocado-misc-tests/io/net/htx_nic_devices.py.data/README.txt

 data.
 Once configuration is done test starts executing the stress test on all the interfaces provided in input yaml file

+here we assuming the peer machine same as host and installing the packages based on that.

 User can mention the time limit to be executed in minutes.

 This test assumes below packages to be installed on both host & peer